 Uses buy and sell stop orders to profit on natural market movements.
 Orders are usually placed at 10-pip intervals and allow to automate the trading strategy.

+1. Always do your own research.
 The less you know, the bigger is the risk.
-Watch videos on Forex trading, read educational articles and tutorials, attend trading seminars and join Forex trading webinars and after that analyze all the information you have received.
+Watch videos on trading, read educational articles and tutorials, attend trading seminars and join trading webinars and after that analyze all the information you have received.